 Please remember, the institutional tuition refund policy is different than the financial aid Return of Title IV process.
 Click here to learn about ASU's tuition refund policy.

 Once you have repaid any unearned funds due to the university, you will be eligible to enroll in the next term.
-Just remember: EN, E and W grades are considered in determining your Satisfactory Academic Progress and can negatively affect your future financial aid eligibility.
+Just remember: EN, EU, E and W grades are considered in determining your Satisfactory Academic Progress and can negatively affect your future financial aid eligibility.